apple-fritter/888v/README.md

 ### Virtual Devices

 888v leverages the `v4l2loopback` module to create a virtual webcam device.
 This virtual device appears as a regular webcam to your video conferencing or streaming software, allowing you to seamlessly integrate the Conky overlay into your live video feed.
-By streaming the Conky window to the virtual device, ConkyCam ensures that your overlay content is visible to others in real-time.
+By streaming the Conky window to the virtual device, 888v ensures that your overlay content is visible to others in real-time.

 ### Dynamic Overlays